Pitch for The Saturday Paper

-Hi, I’m Wes Mountain, I’ve been a cartoonist and illustrator for almost 15 years, with work at Crikey, Junkee, the ABC and The Conversation.
+Hi, I’m Wes Mountain, I’m a cartoonist and illustrator with almost 15 years experience, with work at Crikey, Junkee, the ABC and The Conversation.
+I’m Australian, but London-based.

 I’ve included a selection of cartoons across my career below and I can be contacted here (or on +44 7818 33791).